Mahbubur Rob Sadi: The Liberation War, 1971

 On 15 December 1973, Sadi was awarded the Bir Protik gallantry award.
 He was probably the only veteran to publicly refuse to accept the medal in protest of partiality in the program.
 It was his firm belief that many nonmilitary (civilian) martyrs also deserved the Bir Shrestho gallantry award, the highest gallantry award of Bangladesh.
 Saluting the unparalleled contribution of the compatriot martyrs who went unnoticed, Sadi never collected his own medal.
-This War Hero yet again inspired his nation with display of true patriotism.
+This war hero yet again inspired his nation with a display of true patriotism.

 Political career

 Sadi had been a very active member of the Students Union of Bangladesh Awami League during Sheikh Mujibur Rahman's call for independence from Pakistan.
-His active interest in politics made him appreciate the Awami League's efforts for the rights of Bengalis in Bangladesh under oppressive Pakistani rule and during his time in school he established the Dinarpur Krishak Pragati Shangha for fighting for the rights of the farming community of Bangladesh.
+His active interest in politics made him appreciate the Awami League's efforts for the rights of Bengalis in Bangladesh under oppressive Pakistani rule, and during his time in school, he established the Dinarpur Krishak Pragati Shangha to fight for the rights of the farming community of Bangladesh.

 Sadi joined the Bangladesh Chhatra League in 1962, and eventually the Bangladesh Awami League (1963–1972).
 As a student, he played an active role in expanding Chhatra League in the Sylhet region.
 After liberation, he was one of the leading members of Chhatra League who decided to part ways and form JaSad.

-In 1972, Mahbubur Rob Sadi, as left-wing commander took part in the formation of Jatiyo Samajtantrik Dal together with socialist political activists, military officers and pro-Awami League top ranking student leaders.
+In 1972, Mahbubur Rob Sadi, as a left-wing commander, took part in the formation of Jatiyo Samajtantrik Dal together with socialist political activists, military officers, and pro-Awami League top-ranking student leaders.
 He was a Central Committee member and was elected a member of parliament in 1979.
 Conflicting ideologies forced Sadi to eventually part ways with the party.
 Sadi had earned the reputation of a man of high principles and unquestioned honesty.
 Many were the times that he was called by the running governments to take up prestigious portfolios, but he was not the one to take advantage of his reputation and recognition.

-In later years Sadi founded a socio-political organization named Centre for Democratic Practice, dedicated towards fostering democracy and national consciousness and consensus in Bangladesh.
+In later years Sadi founded a socio-political organization named the Centre for Democratic Practice, dedicated towards fostering democracy and national consciousness and consensus in Bangladesh.